-- 3.33 GPA for each of the 3 trimesters in grade 7 and the 1st and 2nd trimesters in grade 8
+- 3.33 or higher GPA for each of the 3 trimesters in grade 7 and grade 8.

 - All academic grades "C" or better

-- All citizenship marks "O" or S" only
+- All citizenship marks "O" or "S" only

 READING AWARDS: Board Policy According to AR 6154(b): Elementary students shall be required to read 15-20 minutes every day in addition to regularly assignment homework.
 Junior High school students shall be required to read a minimum of 30 minutes every day in addition to regular scheduled homework.